On self-duality and unigraphicity for $3$-polytopes: Introduction

 We can also answer the following related question: among the unigraphic polyhedra, which ones are self-dual? \begin{cor} Among the graph degree sequences with exactly one polyhedral realisation, this realisation is self-dual only in the case of pyramids and of $S(4,4)$. \end{cor} Corollary \ref{cor} will be proven in section \ref{sec:1p}.
-Note that $S(4,4)$ (Figure \ref{fig:44}) is the smallest self-dual polyhedron that is not a pyramid, as well as the smallest $3$-polytope that is not a pyramid, bipyramid, or prism \cite[Figure 7]{mafpo1}.

-We also observe that, among the sequences with exactly one realisation among all graphs, out of the eight $3$-polytopal solutions mentioned above from \cite{mafrao}, the only three self-duals correspond to the $n$-gonal pyramids, for $n=3,4,5$.
+We also observe that, among the sequences with exactly one realisation in the class of all graphs, out of the eight $3$-polytopal solutions mentioned above from \cite{maffucci2024rao}, the only three self-dual polyhedra correspond to the $n$-gonal pyramids, for $n=3,4,5$.

-\paragraph{Discussion and future research.} One feature of Algorithm \ref{alg:1} is that it allows to increase one vertex degree at a time, leaving the rest unchanged, and inserting new vertices only of degree $3$.
-Moreover, self-dual sequences have the nice property that, once the values greater than $3$ are fixed (i.e. the tuple $T$), the quantity of $3$'s $m(T)$ is determined also \eqref{eqn:m}.
-These facts make the class of self-duals particularly nice to work with in this context.
-It would be nice to apply the ideas of this paper to other subclasses of polyhedra, or better yet the full class -- Question \ref{que:gen}.

-\paragraph{Plan of the paper.} In section \ref{sec:pre}, we will introduce radial graphs, and recall the description of Algorithm \ref{alg:1}.
-Our further study will yield a deeper understanding of how it works, and uncover relevant properties of the output.
-Ultimately, this will allow us to introduce modifications of the algorithm, producing different outputs.
-The speed of these is also linear in the graph order.
-Equipped with these and other considerations, we will prove Theorem \ref{thm:1} in section \ref{sec:proof}.

-\paragraph{Statements and Declarations.} The author has no relevant financial or non-financial interests to disclose.
-The are no conflicts of interests to disclose.
-The data produced to motivate this work is available on request.